 Heading Down the Hill Towards Red Lake

-Once you make it through the rough sections of the trail, you will come out to a couple massive humps on the road with some creek crossing (small in August).
-After that, the trail heads back down to Red Lake and pops you out on Highway 88 right at Hope Valley, which we visited last year.
-Hope Valley is home to one of the most iconic Cabins in California and in Fall, you can find hundreds of photographers out there getting a glimpse of the stunning fall color.
+After navigating the rough sections of the trail, you’ll encounter a few large humps and small creek crossings (in August).
+The trail then descends to Red Lake and connects to Highway 88 at Hope Valley, which we visited last year.
+Hope Valley is home to one of California’s most iconic cabins, and in the fall, photographers flock to capture the stunning fall colors.

 Not the brightest idea in the world but it sure is fun.
 Just be prepared to clean your 4Runner engine once you get back to civilization.
 We did have a blast mashing through these puddles.
 When you are off-road with your buddies, you really can be a kid again.
 So much fun.